2NBC

 2NBC FM is a community radio station based in Kogarah, Sydney.
 Its broadcast area is the suburbs in the south and inner west of Sydney covering the area known as St George.
-This includes the municipalities of Canterbury, Hurstville, Rockdale, Marrickville, and Kogarah.
+This includes the municipalities of Canterbury, Hurstville, Rockdale, and Kogarah.

 NBC FM is a volunteer-run organisation and is funded through listener support, grants and limited commercial sponsorship.
 The station celebrated its 30th anniversary in 2013.

 History

 2NBC was formed in 1974 by a group of local residents and the Narwee Baptist Church, interested in the idea of a community radio station.
 After test broadcasts in the early 1980s the group was granted a licence by the then Australian Broadcasting Tribunal to provide a community broadcast service to the south and inner west suburbs of Sydney.
 Although 2NBC was spearheaded by the team from Narwee Baptist Church, the station has always been managed and programmed independently to the church.